You want to help a child who’s struggling with anxiety.

 When you join the Living the Life Fantastic (LTLF) community, you’ll find the peace of mind to help you help your loved one who is struggling to manage their anxiety.

-Despite the fact that my husband and I had our own anxieties as children and adults, it was startling for us to realize that we had four bright, gifted children who were struggling to cope with their own as well.
+Despite the fact that my husband and I had our own anxieties as children and adults, it was startling for us to realize that we were raising four bright, gifted children who were struggling to cope with their own as well.
 Helping our children navigate anxiety and anxious thoughts felt quite different from managing our own.

 We were filled with so much confusion, doubt, worry, and a fear that we were failing our kids and letting them free fall.
 We desperately wanted to be able to help them cope and lead healthy lives but we didn’t know where to start.
 Traditional parenting books and tips just weren’t helpful.